Variance Decay Property for Filter Stability: Discussion and Future Work

 \subsection{Practical significance}

 There are two manners in which these results are of practical significance.
 One, our work is important for the analysis and design of algorithms for numerical approximation of the nonlinear filter~\cite{taghvaei2023survey}.
-Specifically, the error analysis of these algorithms require estimates of the two constants rated to the exponential decay (the Poincar\'e constant $c$) and the transient growth (constant $\frac{1}{\underline{a}}$ in~\Thm{thm:filter-stability})~\cite[Prop.
+Specifically, the error analysis of these algorithms require estimates of the two constants related to the exponential decay (the Poincar\'e constant $c$) and the transient growth (constant $\frac{1}{\underline{a}}$ in~\eqref{eq:exp_stability_formula})~\cite[Prop.
 2]{al2023optimal}.
-Ours is the first such study which provides a systematic framework to identify and (in future) improve estimates of the two constants.

 The second manner of practical significance comes from design of reinforcement learning (RL) algorithms in partially observed settings of the problem.
 Many of these algorithms are based on windowing the past observation data and using the windowed data as an approximate information state~\cite{subramanian2019approximate,subramanian2022approximate,kao2022common}.
 The Poincar\'e constant is useful to estimate the length of the window for approximately optimal performance.